ArfatSalman/ArfatSalman/README.md

 ### Hi there 👋

 I am Arfat Salman.
 I like teaching computer science and exploring different programming langauges and paradigms.
-I love to make stuff in JavaScript.
+I also love to make stuff in JavaScript and React.

 - 📫 How to reach me: https://twitter.com/salman_arfat